Same team. Same clients. Twice the leverage.

 Delivery that runs without the owner.

-Standardized client onboarding.
-Disciplined project management.
-Capacity planning that actually reflects who has bandwidth.
-Account leads run accounts; the owner stops being CC'd on every Slack thread.
-Delivery stops collapsing the second the owner takes a vacation.
+Standardized onboarding, disciplined project management, and capacity planning that reflects who actually has bandwidth.
+Account leads run accounts and the owner stops being CC'd on every thread, so delivery no longer collapses the week they take a vacation.

 Margin protected at every retainer.

-Scope discipline gets enforced through documented SOWs.
-Change orders happen as a process, not a pull-up-the-sleeves favor.
-Utilization tracking surfaces which clients are profitable and which are quietly burning hours.
-Margin stops being a quarterly surprise.
+Scope discipline gets enforced through documented SOWs, and change orders happen as a process, not a favor.
+Utilization tracking surfaces which clients are profitable and which are quietly burning hours, so margin stops being a quarterly surprise.

 AI deployed on deliverables.

-Reports, decks, briefs, and content drafts get AI-augmented.
-The delivery team uses internal AI tools for research, drafting, and QA.
-The same deliverable that took two days now takes four hours, and the quality compounds because the team learns the AI patterns that work.
+Reports, decks, briefs, and content drafts get AI-augmented, and the delivery team uses internal AI tools for research, drafting, and QA.
+The deliverable that took two days now takes four hours, and quality compounds as the team learns the patterns that work.

-The cobbler's-shoes problem solved.
-Blog posts ship.
-Case studies get written.
-Outbound sequences run.
-The pipeline stops being entirely referral-dependent.
-New business stops being feast-or-famine and starts being a managed function.
+The cobbler's-shoes problem gets solved.
+Blog posts ship, case studies get written, and outbound sequences run.
+The pipeline stops being entirely referral-dependent, so new business stops being feast-or-famine and starts being a managed function.

 The agency toolkit, pre-installed.